holepunchto/hyperswarm/README.md

 Join the swarm for the given topic.
 This will cause peers to be discovered for the topic (`'peer'` event).
 Connections will automatically be created to those peers (`'connection'` event).

+Set `announce` to true if your node is likely to stay online (e.g. more than 30 minutes).
+TODO when should `lookup` be false? only in the case of superpeers like hashbase, right?

  - `topic`.
 Buffer.
 The identifier of the peer-group to list under.
  - `options`.
 Object.
    - `announce`.
 Boolean.
 List this peer under the the topic as a connectable target?
 Defaults to false.